haskellfoundation/tech-proposals/proposals/000-error-messages.md

 Currently, there is no discipline around error messages.
 This lack of structure manifests itself in a number of ways:

- - Some tools parse the error messages that other tools produce.
+ - HLS must parse the error messages that GHC produces.
 This is fragile, wasteful, and hard to keep up-to-date.
 For example, the HLS looks to see if a GHC extension name appears in an error message, in order to allow the user to automatically enable it via a pragma.
    But since `KindSignatures` is a substring of `StandaloneKindSignatures`, any